artefactual-labs/ansible-sftpgo/documentation/AtoM_example.md

 ### Changes in ansible inventory file

-If we already had the `atom-test` ansible_host defined in inventory, we could add to the `hosts` file the following lines to add the atom-test VM to new group:
+If the `atom-test` host is already defined in your inventory, add the VM to the new sftpgo group by appending the following to your hosts file:

 ```yaml
 [sftpgo]